qoofyk/zipper/lbm_adios/README.md

 ## What is missing
-1. 2176 decaf is not working
-2. decaf with lammps library
+Performance Anaylis(Bridges)
+    need decaf results
-3. other transports need to use lbm and analysis library
+    other transports need to use lbm and analysis library traces need to regenerate
+Scaling(stampde)
+    decaf with lammps library(lammps is only in scaling experiments) 2176 decaf is not working
-4. traces need to regenerate
+    traces need to regenerate

 -----------------------------------------------
 before Jan 4